 Internal Audit continued to report to the Managing Directors in 2022 on the control systems implemented.
 In this context, identified improvement and optimization potentials and corresponding ongoing projects were presented to the Managing Directors.
 Finally, Internal Audit provided the Managing Directors with an assessment of the appropriateness and effectiveness of the respective control system, where applicable against the background of recommended improvement options.
-On the basis of this assessment, as well as on the basis of the review of the non-financial internal control system, the Managing Directors are currently not aware of any indications with regard to significant issues that speak against the adequacy and effectiveness of requirements for non-financial information, the maturity of the internal control system in the non-financial area does not yet correspond to that of the (Group) accounting-related internal control system.
-Based on the regular review of the financial internal control system, compliance and risk management, as well as internal audit reporting, the Managing Directors are currently not aware of any indications with regard to significant matters as of December 31, 2022 that would speak against the adequacy and effectiveness of the financial internal control system.
+On the basis of this assessment, as well as on the basis of the review of the non-financial internal control system, the Managing Directors are currently not aware of any indications with regard to significant issues that speak against the adequacy and effectiveness of the system as of December 31, 2022.
+Due to the multi-layered process landscape and the high rate of change in the catalog of requirements for non-financial information, the maturity of the internal control system in the non-financial area does not yet correspond to that of the (Group) accounting-related internal control system.
+Based on the regular review of the financial internal control system, compliance and risk management, as well as internal audit reporting, the Managing Directors are currently not aware of any indications with regard to significant matters as of December 31, 2022 that would speak against the adequacy and effectiveness of these systems.

-The contents of this section are unaudited contents that have been critically read by the auditor.
+^{} The contents of this section are unaudited contents that have been critically read by the auditor.